structurizr/structurizr.github.io/dsl/cookbook/dsl-and-code/index.md

 componentView.enableAutomaticLayout();
 ```

-Please note that the Structurizr for Java library is designed to be *append only*, so it's not possible to remove/modify elements/relationships that already exist in the model.
+Please note that the Structurizr for Java library is designed to be *append only* (see [Structurizr for Java - FAQ](/java/faq),
+so it's not possible to remove/modify elements/relationships that already exist in the model.

 ## Other languages